glycerine/truepack/README.md

 ------------------

 ~~~
-  $ greenpack -h
+  $ truepack -h

-Usage of greenpack:
+Usage of truepack:

   -alltuple
     	use tuples for everything.
 Negates the point
-        of greenpack, but useful in a pinch for
+        of truepack, but useful in a pinch for
         performance.
 Provides no data versioning
         whatsoever.
 If you even so much as change
         the order of your fields, you won't be